Nick Swardson: Career

 In 2003, Swardson co-wrote the screenplay for Malibu's Most Wanted along with the film's star Jamie Kennedy and Adam Small.
 That same year he took on the role of Terry Bernadino on the Comedy Central series Reno 911!.
 A recurring character throughout the series' run from 2003 to 2009 — in addition to appearing in the film Reno 911!: Miami — Swardson played the role of a flamboyant gigolo who was often seen wearing roller skates.
 2003 also marked the beginning of a longtime working relationship and friendship with Adam Sandler.
-After having seen Swardson's Comedy Central special, Sandler contacted Swardson to ask if he'd be interested in collaborating; Swardson's first project with Sandler was co-writing the screenplay for Grandma's Boy — Swardson also co-produced and had an acting role in the film which was released in 2006.
+After having seen Swardson's Comedy Central special, Sandler contacted Swardson to ask if he would be interested in collaborating; Swardson's first project with Sandler was co-writing the screenplay for Grandma's Boy — Swardson also co-produced and had an acting role in the film which was released in 2006.

 In 2004, Swardson wrote, produced and starred in a TV show pilot for Comedy Central called Gay Robot, which was based on a comedy bit by the same name that appeared on Adam Sandler's fifth album, Shh...Don't Tell; Comedy Central, however, decided to pass on the TV project.
 Swardson then had intentions on making it an animated show, but the show never came to fruition.
 A copy of the live-action pilot was however made available on MySpace in January 2007.
 Swardson also resurrected the Gay Robot character on his Comedy Central Series Nick Swardson's Pretend Time.

-Swardson's sketch comedy show Nick Swardson's Pretend Time, premiered on Comedy Central on October 12, 2010 and ran for two seasons.
-The show was produced in conjunction with Adam Sandler’s Happy Madison Productions.
-On February 6, 2012 Swardson announced via his Facebook page that there would not be a third season; in his post Swardson stated that "the ratings were solid but it was too expensive for the network and tough creatively," and added that he was "developing a new show where I play a ninja."
+Swardson's sketch comedy show Nick Swardson's Pretend Time, premiered on Comedy Central on October 12, 2010, and ran for two seasons.
+The show was produced in conjunction with Adam Sandler's Happy Madison Productions.
+On February 6, 2012, Swardson announced via his Facebook page that there would not be a third season; in his post Swardson stated that "the ratings were solid but it was too expensive for the network and tough creatively," and added that he was "developing a new show where I play a ninja."

 In 2011, Swardson starred in, co-wrote and co-produced the film Bucky Larson: Born to Be a Star, also produced by Happy Madison Productions.
 That same year he starred alongside Jesse Eisenberg, Danny McBride and Aziz Ansari in the film 30 Minutes or Less.

 In 2014, Swardson performed the voice of the character Troy on the animated series Chozen.

+In 2024, Swardson was performing stand-up when he was repeatedly booed and the crowd became restless with his performance.
+Swardson's mic was eventually cut, spotlight turned off, and was escorted off the stage by staff.
+In response to the performance Swardson posted on X, "Just casually woke up on TMZ.
+Travel tip: don't drink and take edibles in high altitude.
+Fucking brain diarrhea."